Frunza/working-with-your-own-public-terraform-module/README.md

 ```
 Note how you reference the module.
 The `Terraform Registry` will also add a sample usage.

-Since you probably want to make sure that everything works well, let's crete some outputs to view the results:
+Since you probably want to make sure that everything works well, let's create some outputs to view the results:
 ```sh
 output "myPlaygroundFirstSum" {
   value = module.myPlaygroundFirst.sum